-Hi,let’s discuss How to Implement Windows 11 Hotpatching using Intune.
-First this new enhancement is announced through the Ignite event.
-There it was announced that Microsoft will test hotpatching updates for Windows 11 24H2 and Windows 365.
-Also in the event, Microsoft announced the new enchantment for Windows 11 users.
+Hello, let’s discuss how to Implement Windows 11 Hotpatching using Intune.
+First, this new enhancement was announced at the Ignite event.
+Microsoft announced it will test Hotpatching updates for Windows 11 24H2 and Windows 365.
+Also, Microsoft announced the new enchantment for Windows 11 users.

-This new feature called Hotpatching, is now in preview for Windows 1124H2 and Windows 365 users.
+This new feature, Hotpatching, is now in preview for Windows 11 24H2 and Windows 365 users.
 It will be one of the best improvements, and many users’ wishes are about to come true.
 As we all know, system updates are significant for the system and its users.

 One primary reason for updates is to fix security vulnerabilities, so we can’t skip this for better performance and productivity.
 Do you know when the Hotpatch updates will help users?
 The updates do not affect any users’ workflows.